Chart Color Schemes

 Regents Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Nationally, this average stands at 55.3%.
-Diabetes and arthritis are the most common medical conditions in the area, affecting 5.7% and 5.4% of residents respectively.
-A total of 78.4% of residents declare themselves completely clear of medical ailments, compared to 83.5% across Greater Sydney.
-The area has 17.0% of residents aged 65 and over (910 people), which is higher than the 11.1% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Diabetes and arthritis are the most prevalent medical conditions in the area, affecting 5.7% and 5.4% of residents respectively.
+A total of 78.4% of residents report being completely free from medical ailments, compared to 83.5% across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 17.0% (910 people), compared to the 11.1% in Greater Sydney.
+Health outcomes among seniors are notably strong, aligning with the general population's health profile.

 Frequently Asked Questions - Health